El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts | Business

 El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

-El Salvador's President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August due to poor Salvadorans suffering from global inflation.
+El Salvadoran President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August, citing the impact of global inflation on poor Salvadorans.
 Bukele, speaking in a video shared on his Twitter account, said the government would subsidize small and medium-sized companies for 12 months to cover the increase, with the goal of stopping businesses from passing on higher costs to consumers.

-El Salvador's President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August due to poor Salvadorans suffering from global inflation.
+El Salvadoran President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August, citing the impact of global inflation on poor Salvadorans.

 Bukele, speaking in a video shared on his Twitter account, said the government would subsidize small and medium-sized companies for 12 months to cover the increase, with the goal of stopping businesses from passing on higher costs to consumers.
 "We can do little to change the rules of the world market, but we can do some ethical things," Bukele said.
 "That is why this morning there is already a request to the Council of Minimum Wages to increase the minimum wage of Salvadorans."